 Lydia and Charles were married at St Margaret’s Church Westminster, followed by a drinks reception in the Cholmondley suite in the House of Lords opposite.
 A black-tie evening reception followed later at the Intercontinental Hotel on Park Lane (which will follow in the second post – one post just wouldn’t do this wedding the justice it deserves!)

-I started the day bright, and very early, meeting up with the rest of the team at Tunbridge Wells station – Craig Prentis, who second shot the wedding with me, and Anneka Ireland, Lydia and Craig’s videographer.
+I started the day bright, and very early, meeting up with the rest of the team at Tunbridge Wells station – Craig Prentis, who second shot the wedding with me, and Anneka Ireland, Lydia and Charles’s videographer.

 Once in London, Anneka and I made our way to bridal preparation to join up with Lydia, all the girls, and Lydia’s lovely parents!
 Fiona had laid on masses of food, and, as this was going to be a long, long day, Anneka and I may have had the odd Danish Pastry and coffee!